MohdSamir2001/BackDevTinder/readme.md

 - Write a dummy auth middleware for all user routes , except /user/login

 - Error handling using app.use ("/" , (err, req , res , next) => {})

+- Create a free cluster on MongoDB official website (Mongo Atlas)

+- Install mongoose library

+- Connect application to the Database "connection-url"/devTinder

+- Call the connectDB function and connect to database before starting application on 7860

+- Create a userSchema & user Model